frcdesign/FRCDesign.org/docs/learning-course/stage1/1A/section3-exercise2.md

 # 1A: Onshape Fundamentals - Section 3
 ## Exercise 2: Swerve Drive Assembly

-Now that you've played with basic rivets, let's mess around and toss them on our drivetrain.
+Now that you've learned to use basic rivets, let's install them on a drivetrain.

 ---
 ## Watch the Walkthrough